OXID-eSales/oxideshop-user-documentation/installation/update/update-from-6.1.x-to-6.2.0.rst

 |schritt| Updating the shop
 ---------------------------
 1. In the file :file:`composer.json`, which is located in the main directory of the shop, version must be changed.
 This concerns the section "require" and "require-dev".

-Example for an OXID eShop Community Edition 6.2.0:
+**OXID eShop Community Edition 6.2.0**

 .. code:: json